top1944/duckuments/docs/atoms_85_fall2017_projects/16_distrubuted_est/demoInstructions_fleetcommunication.md

 ???
 Pat wrote a bash file

-Now install B.A.T.M.A.N. to enable mesh networking.

-??
-Francesco's bash file install_batman

-Two more packages are needed to enable the communication beween the Duckiebots, namely Protobuf and ZeroMQ.
+Three more packages are needed to enable the communication beween the Duckiebots, namely Protobuf, ZeroMQ and B.A.T.M.A.N.
 For this run the following code.

-??
-Francesco's bash file install_protobuf
-??
-Francesco's bash file install_zeromq
+    duckiebot /catkin_ws/src/30-localization-and-planning/fleet_messaging/dependencies/install_fleet_messaging

 Now you are ready to make your Duckiebots talk to each other.